 What matters most is the size of the pies.
 Who cares if the bake sale only has 5% overhead if it’s tiny?
 What if the bake sale only netted $71 for charity because it made no investment in its scale and the professional fundraising enterprise netted $71 million because it did?”

-As we walk through an amazing season of growth at Love Justice International, seeing the impact of our anti-trafficking work grow to 13 countries and counting, we’ve been diligent to do much with little and keep our cost per interception under $150 per person.
+As we walk through an amazing season of growth at Love Justice International, seeing the impact of our anti-trafficking work grow around the world, we’ve been diligent to do much with little and keep our cost per interception as low as possible.
 But as we grow in the scope of our work and impact, our stateside operations—marketing and fundraising—must poise themselves for our future growth needs and the sustainability of the organization.

 And to that end, with our development and fundraising expenses, we’ve been strategically positioning ourselves to do this better as we invest in the future of our organization’s financial health.
 Just because our overhead needs to increase to support our work overseas, does not mean we can’t invest in our stateside operations as strategically and resourcefully as we have in our field work.

 Let’s look at a few key areas where we’ve been able to focus our development costs, while staying true to our three core values: to be the kingdom, to do much with little, and to help those who need it most.
 During the past three years at LJI, we’ve seen:

 Our commitment to you, our donor, is to manage your funds responsibly to ensure that every dollar contributes to the overall effort and growth of the ministry and mission statement of Love Justice International: to share the love of Jesus Christ by fighting the world’s greatest injustices.